THE NEIGHBOURHOOD CLINIC

 Access to Health Records

-If you would like access to, or a copy of your information (including health information), please make an appointment to discuss this with your doctor.
+If you would like access to, or a copy of your information (including health information), please make an appointment to discuss this with your doctor or see HERE for more information.

 To obtain access to your information you will have to provide proof of your identity.
 This is necessary to ensure that personal information is provided only to correct and authorised individuals.